 Even if you offer one service to your client, make sure they understand that you offer the other 3 as well.
 Maybe they don’t know anyone who needs the service they’re getting, but everyone need s a website, so make it know you offer that.

 Include some services in your website footer, in your website navigation, or even on your invoices.
-Not only will you potentially gain more referrals, but if your current clients don’t know they can work with you in other ways, you might be able to upsell them as well.
+Not only will you potentially gain more referrals, but if your existing clients don’t know they can work with you in other ways, you might be able to upsell them and increase their lifetime value as well.

 6. Offer an Incentive or Referral Commission